coralproject/talk-wp-plugin/README.md

 ## Story settings

-Coral will use the canonical URL for a Wordpress post for the Story URL.
+The plugin uses the canonical URL for a Wordpress post for the Coral Story URL.

 ## HTTPS and Dev Mode